 - Watch movies about race from black filmmakers.

 - Do a YouVersion Bible study focused on racism.
 You can do one on your own--just search the app--or you can invite friends to do the study with you.
 Mary and I are always working on a study together and we love the ability to share our thoughts with each other.
-We're currently doing the 5-day Be the Bridge: Pursuing God's Heart for Racial Reconciliation by Latasha Morrison.
+We recommend the 5-day Be the Bridge: Pursuing God's Heart for Racial Reconciliation by Latasha Morrison.

 - Learn more about systemic racism.
 This video provides a good overview and then you can always dig deeper in the other resources.
 It's a great one to show your tweens and teens.